ardriveapp/ardrive-cli/README.md

 ## ArFS

-[ArFS] is a data modeling, storage, and retrieval protocol designed to emulate common file system operations and to provide aspects of mutabilty to your data hierarchy on [Arweave]'s otherwise permanent, immutable data storage blockweave.
+[ArFS] is a data modeling, storage, and retrieval protocol designed to emulate common file system operations and to provide aspects of mutability to your data hierarchy on [Arweave]'s otherwise permanent, immutable data storage blockweave.

 ## Data Portability